nahmedraja/GASAL2/README.md

 - Added kernel to reverse-complement sequences.
 This kernel runs on GPU.
 It hasn't been optimized and polished for speed (yet!),
 - Added banded alignment operating by tile to try to speedup (only speeds up with small (e.g. 150) sequence lengths)
 - Cleaned up, inconsistencies fixed, and a small optimization has been added (around 9% speedup with exact same result)

+This new version fixes a lot of problems that could occur with variable batch sizes like crashes and memory leaks.

 # GASAL2